What is UPS Power Supply?

 Whether a fault occurs during technical maintenance or someone literally "pulls the plug" on your IT, our UPS systems keep your systems operational even in the event of a complete power failure until the initial state is restored.

 UPS power supply systems in three classes: Different types and their level of protection

-When choosing a UPS system, however, not only the probability of an emergency is important, but also the question of what type of emergency can occur and how sensitively your own IT reacts to these irregularities in the power grid.
+When choosing a UPS system, however, the probability of an emergency is important.
+What type of emergency can occur, and how sensitively your own IT reacts to these irregularities in the power grid.

 - Class 1: VFI

 (Voltage and Frequency Independent from mains supply) Ideally suited for sensitive IT systems, practically no interruption until switching to the UPS system.
 Protects against power failures, Undervoltage and overvoltages as well as fluctuations in the power grid.

 - Class 2: VI

 (Voltage Independent from mains supply) Good protection for networks and computer systems with low tolerances, interruption from 2-4 ms until switching.
 Protects against power failures, Undervoltage, and overvoltages.